Shall I tell of stars hidden by the queen?

 this poem to today

-her wholly gestalt self
+a wholly gestalt self

 thank you for your brief stay

-don't need a ticket
+don't need no tickets

-for this carnival ride
+for these carnival rides

-with the circus big top
+nor the circus big top

-plays my nightmare lullaby
+croons nightmare lullaby

-the show starts the moment
+show starts the moment

-I first rest my brain
+I close my eyes and brain

-caged on circus animal train
+on circus animal train

 swirling tilt-a-whirl

-my wits out of order
+wits spun out of order

 wish it took money